Carlson-Jonathan/C-Sandbox/README.md

 1. ) `#include` your datatype (class/struct) in the `linkedList.h` file.</li>
 2. ) In your class/struct file, set pointers of your object and name them `before` and `after`.
-     Be sure to initialze these pointers with `NULL`.
+     Be sure to initialize these pointers with `NULL`.
 3. ) To use the `LinkedList::printList()` function, edit the `cout` line in `linkedList.h` to show the information you want to see about your class or struct.